Nuitka/Nuitka/Developer_Manual.rst

 when the scope it entered, and there is a stack of these at run time, which becomes visible in tracebacks in case of exceptions.

-The choice of Nuitka is to make this non-static elements of the node tree, that are as such subject to optimization.
+The choice of Nuitka is to make this an explicit element of the node tree, that are as such subject to optimization.
 In cases, where they are not needed, they may be removed.